 At the same time, Venditti does a good job spotlighting the Amazons in this issue.
 Venditti reminds the readers how Themyscira stays out of the rest of the world and does everything in their power to keep things in house.
 That motivation plays in well with how Spectre is able to use its powers to tap into the rage people have.
 And Wonder Woman bringing the Justice League to Themyscira without permission was good fuel for Spectre to use in order to turn the Amazons against the Justice League.
 It also made the visual of the dead Amazons who were protecting the Tartarus gate even more powerful as Spectre tapped into the pride of these characters as warriors.

 Venditti also quickly got over the significance of Tartarus with Jim Corrigan’s appearance inside it.
 Jim believing twenty years had passed since being separated from Spectre added weight to his decision.
 You could see how he had become broken from living such a long time stuck in Tartarus while in the real world only days passed.
-It put into context how much power was in Tartarus and added to how things are only going to get worse as first God of Hell is ready to be released.
+It put into context how much power was in Tartarus and added to how things are only going to get worse as the first God of Hell is ready to be released.

-If it wasn’t for reading the credits on the second read through I would have not known two artists worked on Justice League #46.
+If it wasn’t for reading the credits on the second read-through I would have not known two artists worked on Justice League #46.
 Xermanico and Robson Rocha each did a good job making sure the issue had a consistent look.
 They both shined when it came to drawing the different splash pages in this issue.
-I was particularly impressed with the double page spread of John Stewart creating the entire Green Lantern Corps with his ring.
+I was particularly impressed with the double-page spread of John Stewart creating the entire Green Lantern Corps with his ring.
 That was just an amazing visual that got over John’s power.

-The Bad: The major thing that keeps Justice League #46 and the “Cold War” storyline back is the fact that we don’t see how far reaching Spectre not having a host is.
+The Bad: The major thing that keeps Justice League #46 and the “Cold War” storyline back is the fact that we don’t see how far-reaching Spectre not having a host is.
 All we get is Spectre tagging along with the Justice League to make sure to attack them wherever they are.
 This story would be much better if we saw how a Spectre without a host is a crisis for the entire DC Universe.
 The character’s power not having a host to keep it in check could make this a big event level story.
-Unfortunately it is kept small because all we see is Spectre following the Justice League around.
+Unfortunately, it is kept small because all we see is Spectre following the Justice League around.

 Overall: Justice League #46 did what it needed to do to progress “Cold War” to the second half of its story.
 Robert Venditti kept the sense of urgency high as the Justice League continued to be haunted by a Spectre without a host as it turned the Amazons against them.
-Though the focus being kept 100% on the Justice League limits the scope of this story as we don’t get a sense of how dangerous Spectre lacking a host is to the DC Universe.
-Hopefully with the developments in Justice League #46 we get into how this is a major crisis within the DCU.
+Though the focus is kept 100% on the Justice League limits the scope of this story as we don’t get a sense of how dangerous Spectre lacking a host is to the DC Universe.
+Hopefully, with the developments in Justice League #46, we get into how this is a major crisis within the DCU.